 One way to show employees that you trust them and their ideas are to properly manage responsibilities and oversight.
 If you’ve got a lot on your plate, this is a perfect solution to benefit you and your employees.
 When you allow more freedom, employees become more invested in the company.

 The keyword you’re probably hearing a lot lately is “engagement.”
 This is the process of getting customers, clients, employees and other businesses as involved with your company as possible.
 For employees, engagement will look like sharing responsibilities.
 The more work someone puts into a company, the more they will want to see it thrive.
 Engaging your employees is a great way to maintain that loyalty and commitment.

 Collaboration is a prime example of sharing responsibilities.
 Bringing multiple people in on a project increases the work and commitment put in.
 Out of it comes employee satisfaction, which leads them to be more loyal, since you entrusted them with important tasks.

 Control in other areas may look like the freedom to choose hours, whether or not they work remotely, and more.
-If your company is able to provide these choices, it’s a smart investment to do so.
+If your company can provide these choices, it’s a smart investment to do so.
 You’ll see the relationship between employees and employers strengthen.